proj-algos-july2020/solo_project_jeffJ/README.md

 fixed issue of logged in user showing in other user notes.

 finalized css for user page decided to a new feature for chating with other users.

+css now include chat bubble futhering use of ajax to complete chat so back end is not so data is not over loaded.